rl-institut/open_plan/docs/view_components/energy_system_component.rst

 Actions
 ^^^^^^^

-1. Double-clicking on the rendering of the energy system component allow the user to edit its attributes (except id)
+1. Double-clicking on the rendering of the *energy system component* allow the user to edit its attributes (except id)
+2. As long as the *energy system component* is not connected correctly to another *energy system component* the Icon-frame is displayed in another colour

 Requirements
 ^^^^^^^^^^^^
-1. An energy system component cannot de defined without being connected to another energy system component
+1. An *energy system component* cannot be defined without being connected to another *energy system component* .. what about the first component you define?
-2. A component of type Source cannot be connected to a component of type Sink
+2. An *energy system component* which is not of *component type* Bus can not be connected to another *energy system component*, which is not of *component type* Bus
-3. A component which is not of type bus, should have at least one connection to component of type bus bus
+3. An *energy system component* which is not of *component type* Bus, should have at least one connection to an *energy system component* of *component type* Bus
-4. A component which is of bus type, should have at least one source and one sink type connected to it
+4. An *energy system component* which is of *component type* Bus, should have at least one Source and one Sink *component type* connected to it ..
+I would delete this one, you can connect to buses with a Transformer, imagine you have an ac-electricity bus and an dc-electricity bus and you want to connect connect those two, you would e.g. connect via a Transfomer
-5. A component of type Sink do not have Outward energy connection
-6. A component of type Source do not have Inward energy connection
+5. An *energy system component* of *component type* Sink has a connection to *Input energy flow*, but no connection to *Output energy flow*
+6. An *energy system component* of *component type* Source has a connection *Output Energy flow*, but no connection to *Input energy flow*
+7. ... .. to indicate that there are more requirements to be added, if more component types are introduced

 Link with views